 (A) Each Owner shall pay when due all amounts required to be paid by him under this Agreement.
 The Managing Agent (Currently Meadow Lake Development Corporation) (“MLDC”) or MLDC in the event the Managing Agent is replaced in accordance with the terms of this Agreement, may bring legal action or take other reasonable actions to collect any amounts from the Owner liable for payment thereof, with or without foreclosing or waiving the lien described in the paragraph (C), below.

-(B)
+(i) In the event of abandonment by an Owner, MLDC shall be designated as the abandoning Owner’s attorney-in-fact to vote on behalf of the abandoning owner, and, in MLDC’s discretion, to execute on behalf of the abandoning Owner’s interest to and vesting title in MLDC, or a holding entity to be designated by MLDC, to be held for the benefit of the Association.

+(ii) Abandonment shall be presumed under the following circumstances:

+(a) The Owner’s failure to respond to three (3) demands for payment of the amounts due and owing under this Agreement; under the Declaration of Covenants, Conditions and Restriction of Meadow Lake Country Club Estates; or under the Bylaws of Meadow Lake County Club Estates; or

+(b) The Owner’s response to a demand for payment fails to provide a justifiable reason for the Owner’s failure to pay the amounts due and owing.

+(iii) Notices under this Section shall be sent by Certified Mail, Return Receipt Requested to the Owner’s last known address.

+(B) Following thirty (30) thirty days’ notice to any Interval Estate Owner in default on payment of assessments or in any other obligation imposed on the Interval Estate Owner, to cure the default and the Interval Estate Owner’s failure or refusal to cure the noticed default, the defaulting Owner’s voting right shall be deemed suspended and MLDC shall be entitled to vote in the stead of the defaulting Owner pursuant to Section 9(C), above.
+The Managing Agent shall further suspend all occupancy and use privileges conferred to an Interval Estate Owner or guest by this Agreement or any other document recorded in the public records with Flathead County Clerk and Recorder that confers benefits and privileges to any Interval Estate Owner.

 (C) All amounts due under this Agreement which are unpaid shall constitute a lien on the Interval Estate of the Owner failing to pay such amount and shall run in favor of all of the other Owners of the Unit and be prior to all other liens and encumbrances except: